Global Positioning System: Control segment

 On September 14, 2011, the U.S. Air Force announced the completion of GPS OCX Preliminary Design Review and confirmed that the OCX program is ready for the next phase of development.

-The GPS OCX program has missed major milestones and pushed its launch into 2021, 5 years past the original deadline.
+The GPS OCX program missed major milestones and pushed its launch into 2021, 5 years past the original deadline.
 According to the Government Accounting Office in 2019, the 2021 deadline looked shaky.

+The project remained delayed in 2023, and was (as of June 2023) 73% over its original estimated budget.
+In late 2023, Frank Calvelli, the assistant secretary of the Air Force for space acquisitions and integration, stated that the project was estimated to go live some time during the summer of 2024.

+The US Space Force accepted delivery of OCX Blocks I and II from contractor RTX on July 1, 2025, over 8 years behind schedule and roughly $4 billion over budget due to its monolithic development and constant feature creep while in process.
+If current Government Accountability Office estimates hold, the new system will enter service in December 2025.

+OCX Block 3F is currently in development to enable command and control of GPS IIIF satellites, currently slated to begin launching in 2027.